jojo-joo/j-Forms/readme.md

 - 0.2.00 can runs on esp32 arduino.
 - 0.3.00 can runs on stm32.
 - 0.4.00 support materia style.
-- 0.5.00 support bootstrap style.
-- 0.6.00 support client side verify.
-- 0.7.00 support server side verify.
+- 0.5.00 support schema/client/server side verify.
-- 0.8.00 support json schema sanity check.
-- 0.9.00 fix issues, full test, full ci, prepare for 1.0.00 release.
+- 0.6.00 full test, full ci

 ## Restriction
 - consider the key length in embeded system is no greater than 16 generally, jform set the maximun key size to  16
 - to simplify the json syntax,  Represent different forms using JSON array. for each key/value pair in json, if the value is an object, it is a control, if the value is an array, it is a tab.